orefalo/g2/README.md

 The prompt shows:

 * The current branch name and the hash of the last commit. **M** is used as a substitute for "master"
-* File counts: staged, changed and untracked filed.
+* File counts: staged, changed and un-tracked filed.
 * Obviously username and host.
 * And finally the path, which smartly truncates at 40 characters.
 * The prompt colors will adjust depending of the state of the repository: clean, modified, conflict resolution... etc
 * Not visible on this screen shot is the optional error code should a shell command fail.

 Note: file counters can be expensive with large repositories.
 You may turn off the feature by running `g setup` and setting "Count files in the bash prompt? (true):" to **false**.

 ##Setup